Metropolitan Council of Lyon

 The Metropolitan Council of Lyon (Conseil de la métropole de Lyon) is the deliberative assembly of the Metropolis of Lyon, a French territorial collectivity with special status, made up of 150 metropolitan councillors.

-Since 2020, its president has been Bruno Bernard of Europe Ecology – The Greens (EELV).
+Since 2026, its president has been Véronique Sarselli of The Republicans (LR).

 History

 Created on 1 January 2015, the Metropolis of Lyon replaced the Urban Community of Lyon and, in its territory, the Rhône department.
 It exercises both the competencies of a department and those of a metropolitan area.

 Since 2020, the city council, comprising 150 members (instead of the 166 originally planned in the ministerial ordinance before its review in parliament), is elected at the same time as the municipal councils by direct universal suffrage within the framework of 14 electoral constituencies according to the voting method applicable to municipalities with more than 1,000 inhabitants.

 Headquarters

 The headquarters of the Metropolis of Lyon is the same as that of the former Urban Community of Lyon: the building at 20 Rue du Lac in the 3rd arrondissement of Lyon, in the district of La Part-Dieu.